gzip Command in Linux

 gzip -r directory

-gzip will recursively traverse through the whole directory structure and compress all the files in the directory and it’s subdirectories.
+gzip will recursively traverse through the whole directory structure and compress all the files in the directory and its subdirectories.

 Change the compression level